Renewing Your CDL in Alabama

 - Undergo a fingerprint and background check.

-- Pass a Department of Transportation (DOT) physical.
+- Complete a Department of Transportation (DOT) Medical Examination Report (Form 649-F)

-The fee for the background and fingerprint check is $89.25.
 You can begin the application process for these checks online with the Transportation Security Administration (TSA).
-Allow at least 30 days (preferably 60) for these background checks.

-You must self-certify your type of vehicle operation with the Alabama DPS by January 2014.
+You must self-certify your type of vehicle operation with the ALEA.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate